5-pebbles/deep_thought/README.md

 An API that answers to the Ultimate Question of Life, The Universe, and Everything in less then 7.5 million years.

-> I was testing documentation generation with Utopia, and now I am testing the GitHub CLI...
+> I was testing documentation generation with Utoipa, and now I am testing the GitHub CLI...

 &nbsp;